Department of Communication

-The Accelerated BA/BS + MS in Communication allows academically qualified students to earn both a bachelor's and a master's degree (two diplomas are awarded) in five years, saving a year of time by "accelerating" their undergraduate courses.
+The accelerated degree in Communication (BA) and Strategic & Digital Communication (MS) allows academically qualified students to earn both a bachelor's and a master's degree (two diplomas are awarded) in five years, saving a year of time by "accelerating" their undergraduate courses.

-Eligible students can be admitted to the BA/BS + MS in Communication degree program in one of two ways: as an incoming freshman, or after completing a minimum of 90 credits but no more than 120 credits.
+Eligible students can be admitted to the accelerated degree in Communication (BA/BS + MS) program in one of two ways: as an incoming freshman, or after completing a minimum of 90 credits but no more than 120 credits.

 The Minor in Communication equips students with skills that can easily be applied in any field they choose.
 Students can blend their interests by achieving a minor while completing their other degree requirements.
 The minor is designed to familiarize students with communication theory while providing training in print and electronic communication skills.

 View in the Course Catalog

 Linguistics, the study of language, is central to human communication.
 Linguists study language form, meaning and context, especially by observing and analyzing human communication in its many spoken and written varieties.
 A knowledge of linguistics is the basis for studies in language diversity and communicative competence, the psychology of language, educational aspects of language that affect learners and classrooms, the formal logic and languages of philosophy and computer science, and the biological science of speech pathology.
 As a minor at Drexel, linguistics helps you develop both a desirable set of skills in communicating with diverse speakers on co-op and an academic profile that will set you apart from other applicants for work, study, scholarship opportunities, and graduate study.